Robert D. Pace

 Hebrews 4:14-15 says, “Since we have a great high priest who has ascended into heaven, Jesus the Son of God, let us hold firmly to the faith we profess.
 (15) For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet he did not sin.”

-Remember, throughout the Bible the word “holy” is given a special place.
+Remember, throughout the Bible the word holy is given a special place.
 Scores of references proclaim that “God is holy.”
-And while Christians are called to live “holy” lives, though we try, we often fail.
+And while Christians are called to live holy lives, though we try, we often fail.
 But Jesus never failed!
-And He didn’t fail because He was not “of the earth,” He was “from above.”
-He was the virgin born Son of God!
+He perfectly pleased the Father in every way.
+And that’s why He could atone for our sins, purchase our salvation, and bring us into the Family of God!